KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ![push constants](images/push_constants_performance.jpg)

 In early implementations of Vulkan on Arm Mali, this was usually the fastest way of pushing data to your shaders.
 In more recent times, we have observed on Mali devices that *overall* they can be slower.
-If performance is something you are trying to maximise, descriptor sets may be the way to go.
+If performance is something you are trying to maximise on Mali devices, descriptor sets may be the way to go.
+However, other devices may still favour push constants.

 Having said this, descriptor sets are one of the more complex features of Vulkan, making the convenience of push constants still worth considering as a go-to method, especially if working with trivial data.